Non-Convex Optimization with Spectral Radius Regularization: Algorithm

-The caveat is: we cannot directly compute $H(w)$.
-For large neural networks of size $\bigO(n)$, computing and storing objects of size $\bigO(n^2)$ (such as the Hessian) is infeasible.
-However, we can efficiently compute the Hessian-vector product $H(w)v$ for a given $v\in \R^n$ using methods discussed in Section \ref{Hessian-Vector Operations}.
+Our goal is to design efficient algorithms for solving this minimization problem, with the caveat that we cannot directly compute $H(w)$.
+For large neural networks of size $\bigO(n)$, computing and storing objects of size $\bigO(n^2)$ (such as the Hessian) is intractable.
+However, we can efficiently compute the Hessian-vector product $H(w)v$ for a given $v\in \R^n$ using a method discussed in Section \ref{Hessian-Vector Operations}.

-Our goal is to design efficient algorithms for solving this minimization problem.
+In Section \ref{Algorithms}, we present and explain different variants of our algorithm.
 In Section \ref{Computing Rho}, we discuss how to compute the regularized term and its gradient.
-In Section \ref{Algorithms}, we present and explain different variants of our algorithm.